 - 82.1.
-(DMV: Miscellaneous Revenue) Miscellaneous revenue shall be retained by the department and expended in budgeted operations and other related services or programs as the Director of the Department of Motor Vehicles may deem necessary.
-The Department of Motor Vehicles shall report annually to the General Assembly the amount of miscellaneous revenue retained and carried forward. - 82.2.
-(DMV: Federal, Other Flow Through Funds) In order to complete projects begun in a prior fiscal year, the Department of Motor Vehicles is authorized to expend federal and earmarked funds in the current fiscal year for expenditures incurred in the prior fiscal year. - 82.3.
-(DMV: Publish Headquarters Call Center Telephone Number) From the funds appropriated in Part IA, Section 82 to the Department of Motor Vehicles, it is the intent of the General Assembly that the Department of Motor Vehicles in each county should have the Headquarters Call Center telephone number published. - 82.4.
+(DMV: Federal, Other Flow Through Funds) In order to complete projects begun in a prior fiscal year, the Department of Motor Vehicles is authorized to expend federal and earmarked funds in the current fiscal year for expenditures incurred in the prior fiscal year. - 82.2.
+(DMV: Publish Headquarters Call Center Telephone Number) From the funds appropriated in Part IA, Section 82 to the Department of Motor Vehicles, it is the intent of the General Assembly that the Department of Motor Vehicles in each county should have the Headquarters Call Center telephone number published. - 82.3.
 (DMV: Cost Recovery Fee/Sale of Photos or Digitized Images) The Department of Motor Vehicles may collect processing fees and fees to recover the costs of the production, purchase, handling and mailing of documents, publications, records and data sets.
 The amount charged by the Department of Motor Vehicles for any fees collected pursuant to this proviso may not exceed the rates that the department charged as of February 1, 2001.
 The Department of Motor Vehicles may not sell, provide or otherwise furnish to private parties, copies of photographs, whether digitized or not, taken for the purpose of a driver's license or personal identification card.
 Photographs and digitized images from a driver's license or personal identification card are not considered public records.
-Funds derived from these sources shall be retained by the department. - 82.5.
+Funds derived from these sources shall be retained by the department. - 82.4.
 (DMV: DPPA Compliance Audit) The Department of Motor Vehicles may charge fees to defray the costs associated with auditing and enforcing compliance of all Federal or State statutes and regulations pertaining to personal information for customers receiving information disseminated by the department as allowed by law.
 This provision does not pertain to state agencies.
-The Comptroller General shall place the funds into a special restricted account to be used by the department. - 82.6.
+The Comptroller General shall place the funds into a special restricted account to be used by the department. - 82.5.
 (DMV: Underutilized Offices) The Director of the Department of Motor Vehicles is authorized to develop and implement a plan to reduce the hours of operation in underutilized DMV field offices; however the legislative delegation of the county in which the affected field office is located must be notified prior to implementation of the plan.
-In addition, the director shall review field offices which have a high volume of traffic to determine whether it would be beneficial to expand the hours of operation.
+In addition, the director shall review field offices which have a high volume of traffic to determine whether it would be beneficial to expand the hours of operation. - 82.6.
+(DMV: Facial Recognition Program) The Department of Motor Vehicles is directed to utilize the funds authorized for the agency to continue the Facial Recognition Program. - 82.7.
+(DMV: Five Year Eye Exam Suspension) For the current fiscal year, Section 56-1-220(B), relating to the requirement for a vision screening certificate during the fifth year of a ten-year driver's license, is suspended.